mrjex/Scaled-Deployment/API/README.md

 ## Important
-Clone the content of the API in this folder
+Clone the source of the API in this folder